 The Children’s Oncology Group has guidelines for the follow-up of patients treated for cancer as a child, teen, or young adult, including screening for second cancers.
 These can be found at www.survivorshipguidelines.org.

-To help maintain good health, survivors should also:
+To help maintain good health, HL survivors should also:

-These steps may also lower the risk of some cancers.
+These steps may also lower the risk of other health problems, including heart disease.

-See Second Cancers in Adults for more information about causes of second cancers.
+See Second Cancers in Adults for more information.

 The American Cancer Society medical and editorial content team

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.

 Children’s Oncology Group.
 Long-Term Follow-Up Guidelines for Survivors of Childhood, Adolescent and Young Adult Cancers.
 2014.
 Accessed at www.survivorshipguidelines.org on March 22, 2018.